 - You can work with your favorite brands and creators

-The first step to becoming a money-making YouTuber is to decide on what you want to make your YouTube channel about.
-What interests you and what can you talk about passionately to either inform or entertain your future audience.
+The first step to becoming a money-making YouTuber is deciding what you want to make your YouTube channel about.

 Once you’ve decided on a topic for your channel, it’s time to continue planning.
 The next stage is to map out who your audience is.
 Here you should make 2-4 personas of your ideal viewer.

-You can find data to create personas by looking for the interests of people in specific regions using Facebook Ads (you don’t need to run any ads, just get to the demographics and you can see how many people in a region are interested in certain things).
+You can find data to create personas by looking for people’s interests in specific regions using Facebook Ads (you don’t need to run any ads, just get to the demographics, and you can see how many people in a region are interested in certain things).

-You can also use Facebook groups, forums, census information, etc. If you have an existing channel, you can always look at your channel demographics and also the demographics on specific videos that have performed above average for your channel.
+You can also use Facebook groups, forums, census information, etc. If you have an existing channel, you can always look at your channel demographics and the demographics of specific videos that have performed above average for your channel.

-Once you know who your audience is, you can create videos to solve their problems, provide helpful tips, or just entertain.
+Once you know your audience, you can create videos to solve their problems, provide helpful tips, or entertain them.

-Check out this article for a list of free tools that you can use to find great keywords and keyword ideas.
+There are tons of great free YouTube SEO tools that you can use to find great keywords and keyword ideas.

 Step 4 to becoming a money-making YouTuber involves taking the keyword and video research you’ve already done and narrowing it down (or expanding upon) to formulate a list of videos called your hit list.